libapps/libapps-mirror/nassh/doc/FAQ.md

   other saved connections.

-> How do I set terminal preferences?
+## How do I set terminal preferences?

-  The Secure Shell application does not currently have a preferences page.
+  You should manage your preferences under the Secure Shell Options page.
-  It's in the works, and will be available before Secure Shell leaves "beta" status.
-For now, you need to open the JavaScript console to change the user preferences.
-Sorry about that.
+  Just right click the app in Chrome, select Options, and see the Appearance section.
+The documentation below is meant for people hacking on the source directly.

   In general, you open the JavaScript console and type something like...